Arpit9110/SY0_701/Domain 1.md

 ### Directive controls.
 These are guide, information and mandatory actions.
 These are often rooted in policy are documentation and det the standards for behaviour within in an organization.

+# Zero trust
-##### Zero trust:- It is the process that demands verification for every use or transaction within the trusted network regardless of it's privileges and permission.
+It basically a best practice  It is the process that demands verification for every use or transaction within the trusted network regardless of it's privileges and permission.
 It sate that do not trust any user and treat every user as an unauthorized personal until verified it's identity.
+#####  <font color="#ffff00">"Trust Nothing and Verify Everything"</font>

-## Zero trust architecture required 2 different plane for its implementation:-
+### Zero trust architecture required 2 different plane for its implementation:-

 ## Control Plane:
-It refers to the overwatching framework and set of components responsible for defining, managing and enforcing the policies related to user and system access within an organization.
+It refers to the overwatching framework and set of components responsible for <font color="#ffff00">defining, managing and enforcing the policies related to user and system</font> access within an organization.
+ A centralize control system that controls when, whom, how and where  to give access to the system.
 ### Key element for control plane are:

 #### Adoptive identity:

-Relies on real time validation that takes into account user's behaviour, device, location and more.
+It relies on real time validation that takes into account user's behaviour, device, location and more.

 #### Threat Scope Reduction: